All you need to know about the global impact

 This will impact global companies with a web presence in China—affecting not just .CN domains and Chinese international domain names, but any domain or top-level domain that is web hosted in China, including .COM and .NET, etc.

-Join CSC’s Director of Policy and Industry Affairs Gretchen Olive, for a free webinar on February 6, 2018 to review the latest regulatory changes and how they will impact companies with an online portfolio in China.
+CSC’s Director of Policy and Industry Affairs Gretchen Olive reviews the latest regulatory changes and how they will impact companies with an online portfolio in China.

 Anu: Hello, everyone, and welcome to today's webinar, All You Need to Know About China's Revised Web Policies.
 My name is Anu Shah and I will be your moderator.